-- Phase 3 of the project will be launched to allow corporates clients to be on-boarded utilizing the same platform by integrating with Ministry of Industry, Commerce and Tourism and other data providers.
+- customer self-onboarding, maintenance of existing customers KYC records as well as integration with Blockchain. - Phase 3 of the project will be launched to allow corporates clients to be on-boarded utilizing the same platform by integrating with Ministry of Industry, Commerce and Tourism and other data providers.

-In the UAE, currently, many banks have developed or are developing their own non-face-toface on-boarding services to allow customers to open a simple bank account without the need of physical presence and through the use of biometric technology and a mobile app.
+In the UAE, currently, many banks have developed or are developing their own non-face-to-face on-boarding services to allow customers to open a simple bank account without the need of physical presence and through the use of biometric technology and a mobile app.
 With the launch of the UAE PASS, such process can be further enhanced when authenticating an individual.